 - Know the dSource and Group you need to repair from

 Log into the Delphix Engine as an Admin user.
-Go to Timeflow and then list.
-Find the name of the Timeflow that needs to be repaired.
+Go to TimeFlow and then list.
+Find the TimeFlow that needs to be repaired.

-List the missing logs for the Timeflow.
+Go to oracle/log and list the missing logs for the TimeFlow.
 The maximum number of logs reported is controlled by the value of the pageSize argument; if there are a very large number of missing logs, you may need to increase this value.
 Note the start and end scn of the missing log.

 If the output from the above command does not list any logs as missing, but there are one or more sequences reported as missing by the Delphix Admin browser-based app, please contact Delphix Technical Support for assistance.

 Verify that there is sufficient free space.

 Copy or restore the missing archive logs into an empty directory on a server the Delphix Engine can access via the network.
 All files in the directory are examined so starting with an empty directory speeds up the process.

 Verify that the user being specified in the next step has permissions to read these archive log files in the directory.